-Itaberli Lozano: 17-Year-Old Brazilian Boy Stabbed To Death By His Own Mother For Being Gay [Graphic Images]
+Itaberli Lozano: Boy From Brazil, 17, Stabbed To Death By His Own Mother For Being Gay

 — Para Mocinhos (@ParaMocinhos) January 17, 2017

 Pereira originally relayed to police that on December 27, she and Lozano got into an altercation that caused the young man to flee to his grandmother’s home for safety reasons.
-Two days later, Itaberli supposedly returned to his mother’s home, full of rage, and threatened to kill her, his stepfather, and his three-year-old step sibling, which caused his mother to grab a knife and stab her eldest child in reported self-defense.
+Two days later, Itaberli supposedly returned to his mother’s home, full of rage, and threatened to kill her, his stepfather, and his three-year-old step-sibling, which caused his mother to grab a knife and stab her eldest child in reported self-defense.

-She then, with help from her husband, concealed her son’s body and carried it off to a field near the Highway José Fregonezi, and buried him.
+She then, with help from her husband, concealed her son’s body and carried it off to a field near the Highway José Fregonezi, where she buried him.

-Almost immediately after sharing her side, investigators were able to poke holes in Pereira’s story, starting with a December 26 Facebook photo post made by Itaberli which displayed injuries that he incurred from several neighborhood boys that his mother hired to beat him up.
+Almost immediately after sharing her side, investigators were able to poke holes in Pereira’s story, starting with a December 26 Facebook photo post made by Itaberli which displayed injuries that he incurred from several neighborhood boys that his mother hired to beat him up (graphic images may be seen below).
 Moreover, the arrests of two other young men last Friday who were purportedly connected to Itaberli Lozano’s passing uncovered more details about the crime.

 No face o Itaberli tinha publicado fotos denunciando que a mãe o agredia, aparentemente dias antes de ser assassinado.
 Apagaram o post de lá pic.twitter.com/p4SGs4Cb05